0 Helpful / 11 Not

 Other Thoughts: The Woods course is still fresh and for that reason, it is still lacking in many areas when compared to other well established courses.
 Ultimately, I see The Woods course approaching a 3 to 3.5 rating if its flaws are fixed, but I just cant imagine it ever approaching the dominance of T2.

 7 of 7 people found this review helpful.

 2 Helpful / 1 Not

-Cons: Currently carpet tee pads.
-This will change in 2017 as the course is now permanent.
-Not for pro level players unless they are trying to fine tune their mid-length accuracy tee shot.
-Final course configuration was finalized in late April of 2017 and it will take a while for the course to "mature".
+Cons: Currently a mix of concrete and carpet.tee pads.
+This will change to all concrete in late May of 2018 as the course is now permanent.
+Not a course for big arms, unless they are trying to fine tune their mid-length accuracy tee shot.
+Final course configuration will be set in summer of 2018.
+Signage is up, but is laminated signs on stakes.

 Other Thoughts: For general knowledge, the Equestrian course was installed and removed for tournament play during the annual a-tier Southeastern Amateur Championship.
 After the last event, the course became permanent and has been renamed The Woods.
-In the process, a total of seven new holes have been developed and tweaks to many of the remaining with second tee areas now on 12 of the holes for White level.
-The course is developed as a Red/White level course to compliment the other two courses on property.
+In the process, a total of seven new holes have been developed and tweaks to many of the remaining with second tee areas now on 12 of the holes.
+The course is developed as a compliment the other two courses on property.

 Any listing (for Equestrian) should be noted as closed course in the near future due to the major changes in the new configuration and name change.

 2 of 3 people found this review helpful.